 The American mink (Mustela vison) and the three different kinds of weasels native to North America all belong to the Mustelidae family.
-They share many similar characteristics, including having a short, long body with rounded ears, possessing silky coats and owning an affinity for the water.
-Differences exist though between the mink and the weasel, in terms of habitat, behavior and size.
+They share many similar characteristics.
+All have a short, long body with rounded ears, possess silky coats and have an affinity for the water.
+Differences between the mink and the weasel are in terms of habitat, behavior and size.

 The American mink has a wide range across the continent, absent only from the desert Southwest into southern California and north to central Utah.
 The least weasel (Mustela nivalis) lives mostly in the northern portion of the continent, from the Upper Midwest north through most of Canada and Alaska.
 The short-tailed weasel (Mustela erminea) has a similar range to the least weasel, but it also occurs in the Pacific Northwest and parts of the Rockies.
 The long-tailed weasel (Mustela frenata) has a range nearly identical to the mink, except that it lives in areas like western Texas and most of New Mexico.

 Mink never stray far from a source of water, inhabiting woodlands near rivers, streams, lakes and ponds.
 Mink are so at home in the water that they possess slightly webbed feet, states New Hampshire Public Television Nature Works.
-Weasels also can live in proximity to water and wetlands, but also inhabit farmlands, brushy wide-open spaces, grassy fields and deep forests.
+Weasels also live in proximity to water and wetlands, but inhabit farmlands, brushy wide-open spaces, grassy fields and deep forests as well.

 Mink usually bite the neck of their prey to kill it, while a weasel crushes the skull of a potential meal with its teeth.
-Weasels have higher metabolisms than minks, with a need to constantly hunt and eat.
+Weasels have higher metabolisms than minks and need to constantly hunt and eat.
 Weasels concentrate on smaller animals such as voles, moles, mice and chipmunks; mink tackle slightly larger prey like muskrats, snakes and rabbits.
-These carnivores both will devour insects, eggs and birds.
+Both carnivores devour insects, eggs and birds.

 More Differences and Similarities